 And here are some classic movies all set in the area:

-- Under The Tuscan Sun - Okay, yes, this is technically in Tuscany and it's kinda dated but, if you're looking for gorgeous panoramas of Italy, this is it.
+- Under The Tuscan Sun – Okay, this is technically in Tuscany, and it’s kind of dated but if you’re looking for gorgeous panoramas of Italy, this is it.

 - Stealing Beauty – There’s so much to love about this sordid 90s movie—Liv Tyler as a teen, directed by Bertolucci, a stunning landscape, amazing soundtrack—but it also perfectly channels Italian culture.